 Signs of a vaginal pH imbalance to look for include:

-- thick discharge
+- thick or runny discharge

 - changes in vaginal odor